Nay Phone Latt

 Nay Phone Latt was arrested on January 29, 2008, under section 5 (J) of the 1950 Emergency Provision Act, which criminalizes any attempt to “disrupt morality” or to “disrupt security, stability or the restoration of order.”
-Initially held at the Interior Ministry, he was transferred in early February 2008 to Insein Prison, famous for its inhumane conditions, where he had restricted contact to his family and legal assistance.
+Initially held at the Interior Ministry, he was transferred in early February 2008 to Insein Prison, famous for its inhumane conditions, where he had restricted contact with his family and legal assistance.

 The total sentence imposed upon Nay Phone Latt consisted of two years for violating Article 505 (b) of the Criminal Code, which punishes defamation of the state, three years and six months for violating Article 32 (b) of the Video Act, and 15 years for violating Article 33 (a) of the Electronics Act.
 The Electronics Act, which contains provisions establishing long prison terms for disseminating news that is considered to tarnish the image of the government, has been used increasingly to silence political voices since the protests in 2007.
 His offenses included posting a cartoon of military leader Than Shwe and possession of a banned video.

 On November 16, 2008, Nay Phone Latt was transferred from Insein Prison to Pa-an Prison in Karen state, 135 miles from Rangoon.
-He joins the ranks of political dissidents who have been transferred to isolated regional prisons with poor or nonexistent medical care and limited food.
+He joined the ranks of political dissidents who have been transferred to isolated regional prisons with poor or nonexistent medical care and limited food.
 Many families of these prisoners have reportedly been prevented from visiting.

-On February 20, 2009, a court in Rangoon reduced Nay Phone Latt’s sentence by eight and a half years, leaving him to serve 12 years in prison.
-Family members continue to express concern for Nay Phone Latt’s health.
+On February 20, 2009, a court in Rangoon reduced Nay Phone Latt’s sentence by eight and a half years, but he was released in 2012 as part of a widespread presidential amnesty.

 Nay Phone Latt is a founder of Myanmar PEN and the 2010 recipient of the PEN/Barbara Goldsmith Freedom to Write Award.